ZAR

 View Photos

-Solo travellers looking to safari in Chobe National Park are spoilt for choice – especially those who have a little more to spend.
+Solo travelers looking to safari in Chobe National Park are spoiled for choice, especially those with a little more to spend.
 The only limit to consider when enjoying Chobe’s delights?
 The prospect of self-driving within the park.
-Even highly skilled local 4×4 drivers, used to the lonely
+Even highly skilled local 4×4 drivers used to the lonely routes, deep sand, and unexpected elephant encounters, might not consider driving too far alone.
+When planning park transects, it’s highly advisable to set out in company and with the right equipment.

-routes, deep sand and unexpected elephant encounters might not consider driving too far alone; if planning any park transects it is highly advisable to set out in company and with the right equipment.
-The exception may be main routes in the Chobe Riverside area.
-This gets so busy in season that should a vehicle run into trouble, rescue won’t be too far away.
+The exception may be the main routes in the Chobe Riverside area.
+This gets so busy in season that, should a vehicle run into trouble, rescue won’t be too far away.
 For anyone unfamiliar with the bush, it will be infinitely more relaxing to join a tour, hire a guide, or book in at a lodge that caters to all needs and offers game drives.

 Photographic safaris in Botswana can be arranged by road, water or even air

-Solo travellers are welcome on mobile safaris for all budgets and are placed in an appropriately sized group.
+Solo travelers are welcome on mobile safaris for all budgets and are placed in an appropriately sized group.
 Some may feel lodge-based safaris are a better option.
 Lodges need not be lonely places.
-Guests tend to be allocated a guide on arrival, and activities such as game drives and cruises take place with other travellers.
-These groups can become firm friends thanks to the intensity of the shared encounters with wildlife!
-Dinners too are often communal and lively.
-Again, your Discover Africa advisor will be able to pinpoint the lodges best-placed for soloists.
-Happily, there are options in all areas: Chobe Riverside, Savuti and Linyanti, at various budget levels from simple to sumptuous.
+Guests tend to be allocated a guide on arrival, and activities such as game drives and cruises take place with other travelers.

 Boat cruises are a great excursion for solo travellers